Woodworm Treatment Cost

 Rising Damp Treatment

 The labour cost for hiring a professional to treat your woodworm issue will vary depending on the extent of the damage and what the job involves.
-For an initial woodworm survey, you should expect to pay anywhere from £100 to £250 per hour.
+For an initial woodworm survey, you should expect to pay anywhere from £80 to £250.

 The overall labour cost will vary depending on the size of the home, as a small terraced property may only take one hour to survey while a large detached home could take up to four hours.

-Tradesmen’s costs also vary depending on the treatment required, with most professionals charging around £30 for an average of 25 square metres which can take anywhere from one hour to two days.
+Tradespeople's costs also vary depending on the treatment required, with most professionals charging around £40 to £70 per hour for labour.

 Ask a Trade